There are at least 6 different types of PCOS that are recognized.

 Hypothalamic amenorrhea can be differentiated from true PCOS by looking at LH levels which are much higher in true PCOS (13).

-Once you have determined you do indeed have this form of PCOS, you now need to do some digging to figure out what in your body is triggering your hormone imbalance.
+Once you have determined you do indeed have this form of PCOS, you now need to do some digging to figure out what is triggering your hormone imbalance.

 It’s not as easy as other forms of PCOS such as adrenal PCOS and insulin-resistant PCOS because in those conditions we know exactly what is causing the imbalance.